Ustwo

 Ustwo Fampany Limited (typically stylized as ustwo) is a London-based software development studio focused on digital design, such as clean and elegant user interfaces.
-Founded in 2004, the company had initially served clients in supporting their mobile apps, and developed mobile games, but gained significant attention upon release of Monument Valley in 2014, which won numerous awards and had over two million units sold.
-Alongside their Ustwo Games division, the company continues to produce other software for a range of computing devices through Ustwo Studios, as well as investing in new firms through Ustwo Adventure, and helping to mentor young talent within Ustwo Foundation.
+Founded in 2004, the company helped clients by supporting their mobile apps and developed mobile games, but broke through with a video game, Monument Valley in 2014.

 History

 Ustwo was founded by Matt "Mills" Miller and John "Sinx" Sinclair in the Shoreditch district of London in November 2004 as "Ustwo Studio, Ltd", aiming to get into the nascent mobile app market.
 Miller and Sinclair had been friends since they were eleven, and so the name "Ustwo" is in reference to their long-term relation, "us two".

-Prior to the founding, Miller and Sinclair had been working at a design firm called Big Animal who had Sony as a client.
-After Ustwo was founded, they were able to gain work from Sony Ericsson from this prior relationship to help design a user interface.
+Miller and Sinclair had been working at a design firm called Big Animal who had Sony as a client, and after founding Ustwo they were hired by Sony Ericsson to help design a user interface.
 Additional work came from similar word-of-mouth for banking firm JPMorgan.